 4. Oral Cancer in Calgary Dentist

 One of the unhealthy lifestyle habits that greatly contribute to an oral cancer diagnosis is smoking.
 In fact, a University of California study showed that 8 out of 10 oral cancer patients were smokers.
-That is because tobacco smoke has a lot of harmful chemicals that when it’s inhaled, they first pass through the mouth and throat before reaching the lungs.
+That is because tobacco smoke has a lot of harmful chemicals that when it’s inhaled, first pass through the mouth and throat before reaching the lungs.
 Frequent and repeated exposure to harmful chemicals can cause changes to your oral cavity through time and can result in oral cancer.
 Ultimately, oral cancer is a very treatable disease especially if it is detected as early as possible.
 This is why routine dental check-ups and dental cleanings include oral cancer screening, so doctors can catch potential diseases and treat them early or prevent them from worsening.

 All of these are preventable diseases or complications that can be avoided if you quit doing high-risk activities and unhealthy lifestyle habits like smoking and if you regularly visit your dentist for oral check-ups and exams.
-Discipline and changed behaviour can contribute so much in maintaining your oral health and always keeping it in check.
+Discipline and changed behavior can contribute so much to maintaining your oral health and always keeping it in check.
 If you are looking for an affordable Calgary dentist for teeth cleanings and check-ups, as well as oral cancer screenings, call Inglewood Family Dental now at (403) 265-5888 to request an appointment!